nuclia/nucliadb/docs/getting-started/quickstart.md

 ## Boundless NucliaDB with Nuclia

-Although it's not hard to insert your text and extracted vectors from the NucliaDB client, achieving a good information extraction from a ML pipeline and process all your documents it's definitely tough.
+Although it's not hard to insert your text and extracted vectors using the NucliaDB client, achieving a good information extraction from a ML pipeline and process all your documents it's definitely tough.

 That's why we can join strenghts with Nuclia and make this task